Codecademy/docs/content/python/concepts/built-in-functions/terms/breakpoint/breakpoint.md

 - `q` (quit): Quit from the debugger.

-For a full list of commands and more information, you can check out [the official documentation on Python's website](https://docs.python.org/3/library/pdb.html#debugger-commands).
+A full list of commands and more information are in [the official documentation on Python's website](https://docs.python.org/3/library/pdb.html#debugger-commands).

 ## Example